royalmo/docker-networks/README.md

 ### Copyright notice

-This project is under the GPL v3 liscence.
+This project is under the GPL v3 license.
 Please give credit if you wish to use it somewhere else.
 Feel free to ask me before getting in trouble with the law!